operasoftware/devopera/articles/_posts/2011-03-17-css3-multi-column-layout.md

 		<p>The summer after (A.D.
 1158) Hakon came with his men, and proceeded to Konungahella with a numerous and handsome troop.
 Gregorius was then in the town, and summoned the bondes and townspeople to a great Thing, at which he desired their aid; but he thought the people did not hear him with much favour, so he did not much trust them.</p>
 	</div>
 </div>
-	<figcaption>Listing 1: Some elements and content used to create a simple multicol element</figcaption>
+	<figcaption class="figure__caption">Listing 1: Some elements and content used to create a simple multicol element</figcaption>
 </figure>

 Without any author styles applied, the `div` and its child elements will simply remain in the normal flow.
 But now I’m going to turn the `div` to have multi-column layout by simply specifying either of these properties: